aliwualk/One-Step-At-The-Time/exercise1.md

 ---

->Once we upload the file in JASP, we select the 'Descriptives' option and then Descriptive Statistics
+*Once we upload the file in JASP, we select the 'Descriptives' option and then Descriptive Statistics

->
 ![image](/images/Jaspdescriptive1.png)

->
+---